processing/p5.js/contributor_docs/friendly_error_system.md

 ## Overview

 The Friendly Error System (FES, 🌸) aims to help new programmers by providing error messages in simple, friendly language.
-It supplements browser console error messages by adding an alternative description of the error and links to helpful references.
+It supplements your browser's console error messages by adding an alternative description of the error and links to helpful references.

 The FES prints messages in the console window, as seen in the [p5.js Web Editor] and your browser JavaScript console.
 The single minified file of p5 (p5.min.js) omits the FES.